-Additionally, employee engagement tools, like Community, empower employees to collaborate, share their learnings, and co-create a culture of transparency and connection.
+Technology is also essential in facilitating employee engagement.
+Workforce engagement tools, like Community, empower employees to collaborate, share their learnings, and co-create a culture of transparency and connection.
 Employees can connect with team members anywhere in the country around specific projects, interests, and initiatives.
 They can also give each other shoutouts and instantly get access to important company news and updates.

-Finally, Surveys can be used to gauge employee satisfaction around your company’s learning and development initiatives, so you get a clear picture of which programs are succeeding and which ones need additional work.
+Finally, employee surveys can be used to gauge employee satisfaction around your company’s learning and development initiatives, so you get a clear picture of which programs are succeeding and which ones need additional work.